Trickster (DC Comics): James Jesse

+Trickster later brainwashes Big Sir, Bug-Eyed Bandit, Copperhead, Rag Doll, Razer, the Rogues (Golden Girder, Heat Wave, Mirror Master, and Weather Wizard), Shrapnel, Tar Pit, Top, and Trigger Twins while having abducted Gregory Wolfe and also brainwashed Axel Walker into being his right-hand man.
+He meets with his parents on the roof and asks if they are proud of him.
+When he is not impressed, Trickster pushes his parents off the roof as they are saved by Flash.
+With help from technology provided by Commander Cold, Flash tried to look for Trickster who managed to get away.

 Axel Walker

 While the first Trickster was working for the FBI, teenager Axel Walker stole all of Jesse's gadgets and shoes and became the new Trickster.
 He joined Blacksmith's Network and destroyed files from Goldface and Hunter Zolomon for her.
 He was also given new "toys" in addition to Jesse's originals.
 After the defeat of Blacksmith, he was invited to join the new Rogues led by Captain Cold, and accepted.
 He remained with the new Rogues until the "reformed" Rogues attempted to stop Cold.
 While the two Tricksters were fighting, the Top gave Jesse's memory back.
 The original Trickster then defeated his successor and told him never to become the Trickster again.

 After some time, Axel escaped from prison and returned to Keystone City.
 However, he was quickly defeated by the Flash.

 Axel's next appearance since then was in Helmet of Fate: Detective Chimp, where he answered an ad from four college students asking for an experienced superhero to train them.
 He had dinner with them and then killed all four of them.
 His crime was discovered when Detective Chimp used his remarkable deductive powers to help deduce who the murderer was.
 Axel was then arrested.